DV-Lab/research-points/README.md

 ## This repo is used to mark some research that related Web3.
 Now, we focus on:

-1. para-chain + relay-chain + substrate of Parity
+1. Para-chain + relay-chain + substrate of Parity
 2. Polkadot ecosystem
 3. Zero-Knowledge Proof